-As of June 30, 2020, we had a remaining undiscounted gross liability of \$140 million related to this event, which is presented in "Other current liabilities" on our Condensed Consolidated Balance Sheet.
+As of March 31, 2020, we had a remaining undiscounted gross liability of \$90 million related to this event, of which approximately \$80 million is presented in "Other current liabilities" on our Condensed Consolidated Balance Sheet, with the remainder presented in "Other long-term liabilities and deferred credits."
 We maintain insurance coverage, which is subject to certain exclusions and deductibles, in the event of such environmental liabilities.
 Subject to such exclusions and deductibles, we believe that our coverage is adequate to cover the current estimated total emergency response and clean-up costs, claims settlement costs and remediation costs and we believe that this coverage is also adequate to cover any potential increase in the estimates for these costs that exceed the amounts currently identified.
-Through June 30, 2020, we had collected, subject to customary reservations, \$212 million out of the approximate \$330 million of release costs that we believe are probable of recovery from insurance carriers, net of deductibles.
-Therefore, as of June 30, 2020, we have recognized a receivable of approximately \$118 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
-Such amount is recognized as a current asset in "Trade accounts receivable and other receivables, net" on our Condensed Consolidated Balance Sheet.
+Through March 31, 2020, we had collected, subject to customary reservations, \$203 million out of the approximate \$275 million of release costs that we believe are probable of recovery from insurance carriers, net of deductibles.
+Therefore, as of March 31, 2020, we have recognized a receivable of approximately \$72 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
+Of this amount, approximately \$63 million is recognized as a current asset in "Trade accounts receivable and other receivables, net" on our Condensed Consolidated Balance Sheet, with the remainder in "Other long-term assets, net."
 We have completed the required clean-up and remediation work as determined by the Unified Command and the Unified Command has been dissolved; however, we expect to make payments for additional costs associated with restoration of the impacted areas, as well as natural resource damage assessment and compensation, legal, professional and regulatory costs, in addition to fines and penalties, during future periods.